 A group of Wetherby Civic Society members make a weekly check of applications on the Leeds City Council website.
-The focus of attention is on proposals within the Town Centre Conservation Area.
+The focus of attention is on proposals within the Town Center Conservation Area.
 If an application outside this area is significantly large or prominent regarding the character of the town, the Society may also make comment.

 A Conservation Area is ‘an area of special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance’.
 Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990.